MatejKovacic/RasPBX-install/english.md

 - Run `sudo raspi-config` and under `System Options` set hostname (I changed it to `vpnbridge`), under `Localisation Options` set your time zone, keyboard and WLAN country.
 Finally, under `Advanced Options` select `Expand Filesystem`.
 After that RaspberryPi needs to be rebooted.
 - Then I ran `sudo dpkg-reconfigure locales` because I am using Slovenian locales.
 - I also installed `ntp` package (`fake-hwclock` was already installed) and set up NTP servers.
-- Finally, I installed `openvpn` package and configured VPN client.
+- Finally, I installed `wireguard` package and configured VPN client.
 Oh, and I took care of security settings.

 Now we need to configure USB to Ethernet adapter.
 In our system is named `eth1` (we can check this with `ip a` command).
 Now, the tricky part.
 Debian based systems use a configuration file under `/etc/network/interfaces.d`.
 However, Raspbian moved away from that, so you need to edit `sudo nano /etc/dhcpcd.conf` - add these lines: